 7. “Can you give me a sample breakdown of costs to build a small house?”

 This is our specialty.
-Let’s say you wanted to build a 400sqft house.
+Let’s say you wanted to build a 400sqft house in the San Francisco Bay Area where things are more expensive than other parts of the country.
 We would start by showing you what a similar, recent, project we worked on cost, including every single detail, and then adapt it to meet your needs.
 Here’s a shortened example: